Do you love soup in the fall and winter? If you do, I thought it might be helpful to show you the 7 essential tools you need to make soup.

 Now, I should say that you may not need all of these 7 essential tools to make soup, but it sure helps when you have the right equipment in the kitchen.

 7 Essential Tools You Need for Making Soup

 My usual go~to soup pot is one of my Le Creuset Dutch Ovens.
-They are heavy~duty, clean~up is a snap, and they cook evenly at low temperatures for long periods.
+They are heavy~duty, clean~up is a snap and cook evenly at low temperatures for long periods.
 This color is one of the original ~ Red.
-Most of my pieces are in this classic color, but in the last few years I’ve added Caribbean Blue and Fennel.
+Most of my pieces are in this classic color, but I’ve also added Caribbean Blue and Fennel.

 A large stock pot works well, too, although I like a wider pot rather than a tall pot.
 Stirring is easier, I think.
 This is a light~weight Le Creuset.
 The color is Fennel, but it has been discontinued.
 Like all Le Creuset, it comes in a variety of colors.
-A new color Palm is similar.

-Many vegetable~based soups, such as butternut squash and potato, as well as cream soups (cream of broccoli, cream of mushroom, cream of cauliflower) do benefit from puréeing.
+Many vegetable~based soups, such as butternut squash and potato, as well as cream soups (cream of broccoli, cream of mushroom, cream of cauliflower), benefit from puréeing.
 It’s very hard to get the silky smooth texture that makes these types of soups so appealing without a blender or immersion blender.

 An immersion blender allows puréeing directly in the soup pot.
-There are several brands on the market and they all come with different attachments, like the one for puréeing and the one for whisking ~ which is great for making whipped cream.
+There are several brands on the market and they all come with different attachments, like one for puréeing and one for whisking ~ which is great for making whipped cream.

 A blender will give you a smoother result than an immersion blender, but you do have one more appliance to clean.
 My blender is a Waring and I love its high~low~off switch and big jar.

 If you don’t have a blender or an immersion blender, a fine mesh sieve allows you to also get a smooth texture so sought after in a cream or puréed soup.
 It will take more elbow grease on your part and take longer, but it can work.

 Soups have to be stirred during all steps of preparation.
 I don’t think anything works as well as a good old~fashioned wooden spoon.
-It’s easy to handle and easy to clean ~ just don’t put them in the dishwasher.
+It’s easy to hold and easy to clean ~ just don’t put them in the dishwasher.
 This one belonged to my mother; it must be 50~years~old.
 It may be discolored, but it still works and has more memories than you can shake a stick at.